 Is my boiler the most efficient?

 One out of three households still rely on an old, less efficient boiler.
-By purchasing a modern, condensing model you could potentially reduce your fuel bills by over 20%.
+By purchasing a modern, condensing boiler you could potentially reduce your fuel bills by over 20%.

 Malcolm Farrow, from OFTEC commented: